ajaysaini-sgvu/scheduled/README.md

 # Scheduled

-Scheduled is an app which attempts to use the latest cutting edge libraries and tools.
+Scheduled is an app to send SMS at specific date and time on android platform.
+It uses the latest cutting edge libraries and tools.
 As a summary:

  * Entirely written in [React Native](https://facebook.github.io/react-native/)
  * Uses [Realm](https://realm.io/)